diku-dk/futhark/docs/usage.rst

   ``--load-ptx FILE``

-    Load compiled PTX code from the indicated file.
+    Don't run the program, but instead load compiled PTX code from the indicated file.

   ``--nvrtc-option=OPT``